 It’s a short read, very thoughtful and ultimately hopeful.

-This novel reminded me how much I love space-based science fiction.
-It’s a gripping espionage tale revolving around the rights of humans known as third gender changelings, biologically intersex people who can assume secondary sex characteristics of either gender if they so choose.
+A gripping espionage tale revolving around the rights of humans known as third gender changelings, biologically intersex people who can assume secondary sex characteristics of either gender if they so choose.
 Dalí Tamareia, the main character, has a resting neutral state, though other third gender people have/prefer either a male or female resting state.

 After Dalí’s husband, wife, and their collective unborn child are murdered by human extremist conservatives, Dalí falls apart.
 Passively suicidal, they only find purpose again when they’re recruited into an extra-governmental black ops team that’s tracking a smuggling ring sending third gender people to be enslaved outside of Earth space.